cvaf/polybar-pomodoro/README.md

 Display during a break: ![](imgs/screen_break.png)

-Add the following to our polybar config:
+Add the following to your polybar config:

 ```
 [module/pomodoro]